Hiring A Photographer

 Know the style of images you want

 Every photographer has a different style.
 Are you looking for candid photojournalistic images?
 Or do you want professional portraits lit with studio lighting?
-Maybe you have your heart set on a location photographer working at your mine, or maybe you’d prefer product photography shot in the photo studio.
+Maybe you have your heart set on a location photographer working at your field office, or maybe you’d prefer product photography shot in the photo studio.
 Whatever you want, it’s important to know what style and type of images you’re looking for, so you can choose a photographer who can meet your specific needs.

 Ask to view full galleries

 Of course, photographers will have some of their best images on their websites or social media profiles, but if you want to get a clear idea of their ability and style, ask to view a full gallery from one of their photo shoots.
-You don’t need to request a full gallery from every potential photographer, narrow your selections down to two or three studios, and ask them, it may help you make your decision.
+You don’t need to request a full gallery from every potential photographer, narrow your selections down to two or three photo studios, and ask them, it may help you make your decision.

 Don’t be afraid to ask questions